 Whether they have a mortgage, a reverse mortgage, or are mortgage-free, the program is open to all California homeowners who meet the eligibility requirements.
 Homeowners may be eligible if they:

-- Missed at least two mortgage payments and are currently past due; or
+- Missed at least two payments on their primary mortgage and are currently past due; or

-- Owe for unpaid property taxes (whether paid directly to your county or as part of your mortgage payment); or
+- Owe for unpaid property taxes (whether paid directly to their county or as part of your mortgage payment); or

-- Have a reverse mortgage and owe your servicer for past due property tax and/or insurance
+- Have a reverse mortgage and owe their servicer for past due property tax and/or insurance; or

 All applicants must meet the following requirements:

 - Household income is at or below the county income limit (150% of their county’s Area Median Income, based on federal limits set for this program);

 - Own and live in a single-family home, condo, permanently affixed manufactured home or property with up to four units; and